 Dan Doles Executive-in-Residence for Venture Development Process

 Dan will be responsible for developing a Venture Development Process.
 He will be working closely with all segments of SJSU, building on the programs that Anu Basu and Steve Bennet have built with the Silicon Valley Center for Entrepreneurship and the Entrepreneurship Lab, respectively, and that Joe Giglierano has initiated with the Technology Commercialization Initiative.
 Some ideas currently being evaluated include a Spartan Angel Network to invest in ventures launched by students, faculty and/or alumni (working closely with Nancy Bussani, CEO of the Tower Foundation); a boot-camp for entrepreneurs to help launch an idea; and an alumni mentoring network to help the entrepreneurs succeed.
 This Venture Development Process will be developed with input from all colleges, with a coordinating committee of cross-discipline faculty members.

-Dan graduated from the College of Business in 1985 with a concentration in accounting and has been a successful serial entrepreneur.
-Dan worked his way through school and his wife Carolyn is also a College of Business alumna.
+Dan graduated from the Lucas College and Graduate School of Business in 1985 with a concentration in accounting and has been a successful serial entrepreneur.
+Dan worked his way through school and his wife Carolyn is also a Lucas College and Graduate School of Business alumna.
 After graduation, he worked for Ernst & Young for 6 years on accounts in the computer software industry; founded the Red Pepper Software company, which was acquired by PeopleSoft; became Vice President of Sales Operations for PeopleSoft; was CEO of WhereNet, a computer software company for about 10 years; and recently founded another software company.